jcaillon/valet/docs/content/docs/300.libraries/kurl.md

 It allows you to check the http status code and return 1 if it is not acceptable.
 It io::invokes curl with the following options (do not repeat them): -sSL -w "%{http_code}" -o ${2}.

-- $1: true/false to indicate if the function should fail in case the execution fails
+- $1 _[bool: fail]_: true/false to indicate if the function should fail in case the execution fails
-- $2: a list of http status codes that are acceptable, comma separated (default to 200,201,202,204,301,304,308)
+- $2: a list of http status codes that are acceptable, comma separated (defaults to 200,201,202,204,301,304,308)
 - $3: the file in which to save the output of curl
 - $4+: options for curl